 San Miguel style themselves as 'Cerceveros Inquietos' or as closely translated as our exceptional translator could work it out to be; (sadly a lot of the nuance is lost in the translation) 'Restless Brewers or Restless Beer Lovers.'

-San Miguel have a number of bars dotted around the world called Tap Stations, of which the Boar is one.
+San Miguel has a number of bars dotted around the world called Tap Stations, of which the Boar is one.

 These Tap Stations are a fairly unique proposition, a similar idea to a drink called three-threads (I will not get into the tax implications or reasons behind this drink).
 I am using it more to show that this was an example of blending beers together to get different flavour profiles.